miyi/dagger_tutorial/tutorial.md

 ##Welcome to dagger.js

 dagger.js is a directive based web framework that is natively supported by the browser.
-This means that there are no need for apis and compiling which makes for a clean and intuitive way to design the modern web.
+This means that there are no apis and no compiling, which makes for a clean and intuitive way to design the modern web.
 You can access every dagger functionality through the dagger defined attributes.
-Let's see how it works and how to use it with a few tutorials.
+Let's see exactly how it work and how to use it with a few simple tutorials.

 ###State management